kyrazell/TCET620faceRec/README.md

 Use '.' keypress to capture and compare most prominent face in frame with saved embeddings Use '/' keypress to exit script

-To add images to admin database, add "NAME.jpg" file to imgDataCount directory, or use live embed function in DeepFaceTriggerBound
+To add images to admin database, add "NAME.jpg" file to imgDataCount directory, or use live embed function in DeepFaceTriggerBound.
+If using different directory, please update imgLoc const in code.

 Main Dependencies: